 1. Bourton on the Water

 Known as the ‘Venice of the Cotswolds’, Bourton-on-the-Water is regularly voted one of the prettiest villages in England, and it won’t take you long to see why.
-Located in Gloucestershire, right the heart of the Cotswolds, Bourton-on-the-Water boasts golden stone cottages, cosy tea rooms, picturesque flower gardens, and dozens of small bridges that arch over the pristine River Windrush.
+Located in Gloucestershire, right in the heart of the Cotswolds, Bourton-on-the-Water boasts golden stone cottages, cosy tea rooms, picturesque flower gardens, and dozens of small bridges that arch over the pristine River Windrush.

 2. The Slaughters